DataAnalyst77002/Big_Apple_citibike_anlaysis/Readme.md

 This "story" is published in [Tableau Public](https://public.tableau.com/profile/analyst77002#!/vizhome/Citi_Bike_WB/CitibikeAnalysis?publish=yes).
 Please follow the [link](https://public.tableau.com/profile/analyst77002#!/vizhome/Citi_Bike_WB/CitibikeAnalysis?publish=yes).
 ____
 The premise of this project was to take New York's "citibike" data for 2018 and illustrate the data with Tableau.
 After collecting 2018's data from the "citibike" data site, I cleaned the CSV (comma separated values) and loaded them into a Python Jupyter Notebook.
 I then merged the CSVs depending the number of records to one CSV file or a seasonal (summer, winter, fall, spring) CSV file to create my data source for Tableau.
-Once the data was uploaded to Tableau, I create multiple visualizations to answer the following questions:
+Once the data was uploaded to Tableau, I created multiple visualizations to answer the following questions:
 ____

 * How many trips have been recorded total during the chosen period?